Malware Secure Computers

 My exposure to a breadth of technologies over 30 years has led me to this very important discovery.

-To develop within the Ontario Technology Corridor, an industry supporting our Canadian designed and manufactured Malware Secure computers, computer based products and software to the world.
+To develop within the Ontario Technology Corridor, an industry supporting our Canadian discovered, designed, manufactured and supported Malware Secure computers, computer based products and software to the world.

 The following is basically the above with more detail and additional background, including a brief section on what we can and cannot do.